Search for Aircraft South of Wawa – Continues

 Apr 19, 2022 at 13:00

-The search continues for an Piper Commanche C-GEWK that was on its way from Elliot Lake to Marathon.
-The Piper had been purchased, and it’s owner (pilot) and a friend were on their way back to Alberta with the plane.
+The search continues for an Piper Comanche C-GEWK that was on its way from Elliot Lake to Marathon.
+The Piper had been purchased, and the owner (pilot) and a friend were on their way back to Alberta with the plane.

 The last track seen on FlightRadar showed the aircraft west, southwest of Ranger Lake, April 14th at 9:36 p.m.
 Since then OPP and JRCC have been coordinating a search that encompasses the area south of Wawa to Marathon.
 The search has been hampered by poor weather, but when weather permits searching has happened day and night.